pete3n/nix-offline-iso/README.md

 NixOS Calamares installer with Gnome.

-It patches over v0.3.14 of the [Calamares NixOS Extensions](https://github.com/NixOS/calamares-nixos-extensions/tree/calamares) to disable checking for an online connection, and then will install with user provided configuration files.
+It patches over v0.3.14 of the [Calamares NixOS Extensions](https://github.com/NixOS/calamares-nixos-extensions/tree/calamares) to disable checking for an online connection, and modifies the Nixos install module script to install user provided configuration files.

 ## Usage
 - [Install](https://nixos.org/download#download-nix) Nix or NixOS to your online build system and [enable flake](https://nixos.wiki/wiki/Flakes) support